Translate this page into:

 The interaction of psychological and biological resiliency may lead to “bio-psycho-neuro-immunological resiliency”.

-The diathesis-stress model may be potentially most helpful in explaining all human health conditions and problems, including COVID-19 and Long COVID or Post-COVID-19 condition, infectious and non—infectious diseases.
+The diathesis-stress model may be potentially most helpful in explaining all human health conditions and problems, including COVID-19 and Long COVID or Post-COVID-19 conditions, infectious and non—infectious diseases.

-Because based on a biopsychological viewpoint as a holistic or systemic approach, there is no purely medical or biological health conditions in human being.
+Because based on a biopsychological viewpoint as a holistic or systemic approach, there are no purely medical or biological health conditions in human being.

 Although key stress hormones such as norepinephrine and glucocorticoids such as cortisol have been implicated in these processes, a direct link between the brain cells that coordinate the neuroendocrine stress response has remained elusive.[37]
 Bains and Sharkey[37] showed that in comparison to age-and-sex-matched controls, exposed to SARS-CoV-2 stressed mice had higher viral titers.
 These effects were also dependent on corticosterone.
 Furthermore, this attenuation of the response to the virus is not specific to SARS-CoV-2, as stress also increases viral titers after exposure to the influenza virus.
 Considerable data suggest that early-life and chronic stress, as well as acute stress, dysregulate both innate and adaptive immune systems by altering the balance of cytokines toward an inflammatory milieu.
 Resilient individuals have different innate and adaptive immunophenotypes from that of stress-sensitive individuals, but there remains a paucity of studies that directly assess the role of brain circuitry involved in these differences.
 The main lesson is that stress during the early phase of virus exposure impairs host adaptive immunity against infections.